 Our wine glass guide will make sure you have the ultimate glassware collection for every occasion.

-We called on the expertise of our wine and wine glassware retail specialists who shared their wisdom when it comes to investing in high-end wine and champagne glasses.
+We called on the expertise of our wine and wine glassware retail specialists.
+In this post, they share tips when it comes to investing in high-end wine and champagne glasses.

 A special glass for a special grape

 Your tongue is made of taste sectors.
-The shape and aperture of the glass will make sure the wine lands in the desired sweet spot of your mouth which will bring out the best qualities in the wine.
+The shape and aperture of the glass will make sure the wine lands in the desired sweet spot of your mouth.
+This will bring out the best qualities in the wine.